mds dies on ESHUTDOWN under too-high mon load (time-outs?)

 I've been experiencing this for a while, but the above is on 0.30, and it was the first time I started looking into why the mds crashed.
 No further debugging so far.

-#2 Updated by Greg Farnum about 8 years ago
+#2 Updated by Greg Farnum over 8 years ago

 - Status changed from New to Won't Fix